 Maintenance and Repair: Each Large Solar Energy System must be kept and maintained in good repair and condition at all times.
 If the Township Zoning Administrator determines that a Large Solar Energy System fails at any time to meet the requirements of this Ordinance and the Special Land Use Permit, or that it poses a potential Unreasonable Safety Hazard, the applicant shall shut down the Large Solar Energy System within 48 hours after notice by the Zoning Administrator and not operate, start or restart the Large Solar Energy System until the condition has been corrected.
 Applicant shall keep a maintenance log on the Solar Array(s), which shall be available for the Township’s review on a monthly basis.
 Applicant shall keep all sites within the Large Solar Energy System neat, clean and free of refuse, waste or unsightly, hazardous or unsanitary conditions.

 Roads: Any material damages to a public road located within the Township resulting from the construction, maintenance or operation of a Large Solar Energy System shall be repaired at the applicant’s expense.
-In addition, the applicant shall submit to either the County Road Commission or MDOT (as appropriate) a description of the routes to be used by construction and delivery vehicles; any road improvements that will be necessary to accommodate construction vehicles, equipment or other deliveries; and a performance guarantee acceptable to the County Road Commission in an amount necessary to assure repair of any damage to the public roads caused by construction of the Large Solar Energy System or any of its elements.
+In addition, the applicant shall submit to either the County Road Commission or MDOT (as appropriate) a description of the routes to be used by construction and delivery vehicles; any road improvements that will be necessary to accommodate construction vehicles, equipment or other deliveries; and a performance guarantee acceptable to the appropriate agency in an amount necessary to assure repair of any damage to the public roads caused by construction of the Large Solar Energy System or any of its elements.

 Continuing Security and Escrow: If any Large Solar Energy System is approved for construction under this Section, applicant shall be required to post continuing security and a continuing escrow deposit prior to commencement of construction, which shall remain in effect until the Large Solar Energy System has been finally removed, as provided below: